Effect of Georgia's voting law unclear, despite high turnout

 He said a main reason for long lines at early voting locations was that some local election offices had fewer locations for the runoff than during the general election.
 Fulton County, which includes Atlanta, had 13 fewer early voting locations for the runoff than it did for the Nov.
 8 general election, Sterling said.
 Those decisions were made by local election officials, not the secretary of state's office.

-It’s impossible to determine whether Georgia’s new elections law discouraged anyone from voting, and turnout can be affected by a number of factors, including the weather and enthusiasm about the candidates.
+It's impossible to determine whether Georgia's new elections law discouraged anyone from voting — turnout can be affected by a number of factors, including the weather and enthusiasm about the candidates.

-Overall turnout during the general election was 56.9% of registered voters, according to the secretary of state’s office, which certified the results.
-That roughly aligns with the turnout rate from the last midterm four years ago, even though a record number of midterm ballots were cast, given that more voters are on the rolls.
+Overall turnout during the general election was 56.9% of registered voters, according to the secretary of state's office, which certified the results.
 That dropped to just over 50% for the runoff.

 To think the 2021 law did not have a negative effect on at least some voters is "conscientious stupidity," said Jackson, who helped create Faith Works, a group organized by Black church leaders in response to the election law.